Note: This article has been published on Graham Hancock's website and on Esamskriti.

 One of the persistent mysteries of the Indian Civilization has been the profusion of exquisite rock-cut temples and monuments that have been built since the 3rd century BCE.
 How did the skills and techniques for building these sacred places of worship appear without a corresponding period of evolution?
 The rock-cut monuments of the Makran coastline may provide the much-needed continuity between the architectural forms and techniques of the Indus period and the later-day Indian civilization.
 It may have been on the mountains of the Makran coast that the Indus artisans honed and perfected their skills, which were later transported to the Indian civilization.

 Fig 13: The Indus Valley Civilization included sites located along the Makran coast.
-Source: http://www.waa.ox.ac.uk
+Source: http://www.waa.ox.ac.uk |

-It appears that little attempt has been made to acknowledge or restore them, and the journalists routinely pass them off as “natural formations”.
-The situation can only be salvaged if international attention can be drawn to these structures, and if teams of archaeologists (as well as independent enthusiasts) from around the globe visit these enigmatic monuments to research, restore, and publicise them.
+The situation can only be salvaged if international attention can be drawn to these structures, and if teams of archaeologists from UNESCO, as well as independent explorers and researchers from around the globe, visit these enigmatic monuments to study, restore, and publicize them.

 The importance of these ancient monuments of the Makran coast can hardly be overstated.
 They could be thousands of years old, and provide us with important clues to uncover humanity’s mysterious past.